Dispersive determination of neutrino mass ordering: CONCLUSION

 Repeating the same analysis on the $\mu^- e^+$-$\mu^+ e^-$ mixing and the $\tau^- e^+$-$\tau^+ e^-$ mixing, which take place via the box diagrams with intermediate neutrino channels, we have shown that the neutrino masses in the NH match the observed PMNS matrix elements at order-of-magnitude level.
-The orderings in the IH and QD spectra yield the imaginary parts of the ratio $U^*_{\mu 1}U_{e1}/(U^*_{\mu 2}U_{e2})$, which are unequivocally too low compared with those from global fits of the data.
+The orderings in the IH and QD spectra generate the imaginary parts of the ratio $U^*_{\mu 1}U_{e1}/(U^*_{\mu 2}U_{e2})$, which are unequivocally too low compared with those from global fits of the data.
 The leptonic $CP$ phase $\delta$ is then likely to be in the third quadrant in favor of the NH scenario.
-The analytical solution for the imaginary part of $U^*_{\mu 1}U_{e1}/(U^*_{\mu 2}U_{e2})$ explains the larger lepton mixing angles relative to the quark ones in terms of the inequality $m_2^2/m_3^2\gg m_s^2/m_b^2$ for $m_{2,3}$ in the NH.
-Our observation that the ratios $U^*_{\mu 1}U_{e1}/(U^*_{\mu 2}U_{e2})$ and $U^*_{\tau 1}U_{e1}/(U^*_{\tau 2}U_{e2})$ differ only by the sign of their imaginary parts requests the maximal mixing $\theta_{23}\approx 45^\circ$.
+The analytical solution for the imaginary part of $U^*_{\mu 1}U_{e1}/(U^*_{\mu 2}U_{e2})$ explains the larger lepton mixing angles relative to the quark ones via the inequality $m_2^2/m_3^2\gg m_s^2/m_b^2$ for $m_{2,3}$ in the NH.
+Our observation that the ratios $U^*_{\mu 1}U_{e1}/(U^*_{\mu 2}U_{e2})$ and $U^*_{\tau 1}U_{e1}/(U^*_{\tau 2}U_{e2})$ differ only by the sign of their imaginary parts requests the maximal mixing $\theta_{23}\approx 45^\circ$, i.e., the $\mu$-$\tau$ reflection symmetry.
 The above summarize the implications from our dispersive analysis on those unresolved issues in neutrino physics.

-Combining the previous works, we conjecture that part of the flavor structures in the SM, such as the particle masses from 0.1 GeV up to the electroweak scale and the distinct quark and lepton mixing patterns, may be understood by means of the internal consistency of SM dynamics.
+Combining the previous works, we conjecture that part of the flavor structures in the SM, such as the particle masses from 0.1 GeV up to the electroweak scale and the distinct quark and lepton mixing patterns, are understood through the internal consistency of SM dynamics.
+In other words, the scalar sector of the SM may not be completely free, but arranged properly to achieve the dynamical consistency.
+To maintain this attractive feature, a natural extension of the SM is to include the sequential fourth generation of fermions, since the associated parameters in the scalar sector, i.e., their masses and mixing with lighter generations can be predicted unambiguously in our formalism.
+The predictions for the masses $m_{b'}\approx 2.7$ TeV and $m_{t'}\approx 200$ TeV of the sequential fourth generation quarks $b'$ and $t'$, respectively, are referred to Ref.~\cite{Li:2023fim}.
+We believe that this research direction is worth of further exploration.